MusicOnStereo/Kinquett/README.md

 *e.g.*
 ```
 ..
 I'm a comment!
-..I'm also a comment, though uglier :(
+..i guess this still is a comment
 ```
 Comments cannot be on the same line as any code, they have to be on separate lines.
 ```
 operation null 2 ..
-I'm not a comment, I'm an error!
+I'm an error.
 ```

 ### These can be combined to replicate any computational task.